 Should you wish to limit or object to any such use, or would like further information about them, please contact the Bursar in writing.
-You always have the right to withdraw consent, where given, or
+You always have the right to withdraw consent, where given, or otherwise object to direct marketing or fundraising.
+However, the School may need to retain some of your details (not least to ensure that no more communications are sent to that particular address, email or telephone number).

-INDIVIDUAL'S RIGHTS
+INDIVIDUALS' RIGHTS